cardano-foundation/CIPs/Pledge-Based Saturation Limit Under a Closed System/README.md

 This proposal attempts to solve the ongoing stake centralization by allocating pool saturation limit in proportion to pool pledge while at the same time guaranteeing that the total saturation limit is always equal to the circulating supply regardless of the number of pools and pledge status, _i.e._, whether the ecosystem is under-pledged, fully-pledged, or over-pledged.
 The specification under this proposal is governed in a very dynamic manner using a set of well-defined equations which allows the staking mechanism to operate without the need for frequent network consensus.

 # **Motivation**
 With the current saturation limit set at 68 M per pool and with 3119 pools (epoch 321), the current staking mechanism can accommodate a total stake of 212.1 B ADA (68M*3119).
 This amount of ADA is 543% in excess of the current circulating supply of 33B.
 Because of this substantial saturation limit, one can set up a few pools and offer lucrative rewards to capture a sizeable amount of stake (_e.g._, Binance APY is 17.7%).
 This leads to centralization and weakening of the ecosystem against Sybil attack.
-Staying true to the nature of **Ouroboros**, we describe a mechanism that uses pledge as a stake-bidding parameter under a **close system**, _i.e._, the ecosystem total saturation limit is always equal to the total ADA in circulation.
+Staying true to the nature of **Ouroboros**, we describe a mechanism that uses pledge as a stake-bidding parameter under a **closed system**, _i.e._, the ecosystem total saturation limit is always equal to the total ADA in circulation.
 The proposed mechanism ensures that no single entity can get away with excessive stake without putting up a hefty pledge and expending for computing and related infrastructure.
 This expense, likewise, confers the ecosystem a very high resistance against Sybil attack.
 For epoch 321, the cost to conduct a Sybil attack under this CIP is millions in pledge and at least 1108 adversarial pools.
 We dare say that the cost to conduct a Sybil attack under the current protocol is 0 pledge in ADA and at least 177 adversarial pools **only**.
 This number of adversarial pools needed to attack the ecosystem under the current protocol does not change even if the total number of pools increases, unless the saturation limit (68 M) is decreased.
 These pools can be readily saturated using lucrative ISPOs and had been demonstrated during the Sundaeswap ISPO which involved 98 pools that were at or near saturation.
 We, therefore, posit that this CIP is not only fair to all but also enhances decentralization and better security than the current protocol.

 # **Specification**
 ## **Nonmathematical Description**